dotnet/android/Documentation/guides/profiling.md

 After recording the trace using whichever method, location of the trace file to download from device (e.g. using [`adb pull`](https://developer.android.com/topic/performance/tracing/on-device#download_report_using_adb)) can be determined by looking at the logcat output captured from the device.
-The location is logged by Android component called "Traceur", and looks similar to the entry below:
+The location is logged by Android component called `Traceur`, and looks similar to the entry below:

 ```
 05-13 17:25:17.186  3705  9320 V Traceur : Saving perfetto trace to /data/local/traces/trace-raven-AP1A.240405.002-2024-05-13-17-25-16.perfetto-trace